GuanLab/DDR-Drug-Synergy-Prediction/README.md

 To run this mondel smoothly, three types of feature data (response, feature and geneset) should be placed under the /data directory.

-we also included two extra types features, chemical structure and gene network features. the raw data to be used to construct network features is avaliable from MouseNet: http://fntm.princeton.edu
+we also included two extra types features, chemical structure and gene network features. the raw data to be used to construct network features is avaliable from [MouseNet](http://fntm.princeton.edu)

 ## data preprocess